eclipse-theia/theia-website/src/docs/user_install_vscode_extensions.md

 <img src="../../theia-marketplace.gif" alt="Theia Marketplace / Theia Registry" style="max-width: 525px">

-The last section, “Built-In” shows VS Code extensions that are a fix part of your Theia-based product.
-This means the creator of your tool has installed them already for you and you can also not uninstall them.
+The last section, “Built-In”, shows VS Code extensions that are a fixed part of your Theia-based product.
+These are pre-installed by the creator of your tool and cannot be uninstalled.

 ## Compatibility